alfordch/alfordch.github.io/README.md

 # livefromthedungeon.net

-This repository is DJ Double Two's personal project to archive and host the recordings and website for Live from the Dungeon.
+livefromthedungeon.net and its update scripts are DJ Double Two's personal project to archive and host the recordings and website for Live from the Dungeon.

+Update scripts are not included in this repository, but are available upon request.

 ## About: